GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     You can safely ignore these messages as long as the deployment proceeds, and you eventually see the message `Deployments stabilized in __ seconds`.

-2. In a new terminal, tail the control plane logs:
+2. In a new terminal, tail the xDS control plane logs:

     ```shell
     make tail-control-plane
     ```

-3. In another new terminal, tail the greeter-intermediary logs:
+3. In another new terminal, tail the greeter-intermediary logs from one of the clusters:

     ```shell
     make tail-greeter-intermediary
     ```

-4. In yet another new terminal, tail the greeter-leaf logs:
+4. In yet another new terminal, tail the greeter-leaf logs from one of the
+    clusters:

     ```shell
     make tail-greeter-leaf